‘Desk Throne’ Stratagem

 She needed the glasses, as she had spent a decade and a half in her throne.
-Bombi was never willing to suffer for Chagrinn’s plan, so she took risks whenever she felt like it.
-She had a carpenter and a machinist disassemble the back of her throne to add the reclining mechanism.
-She outfitted it with giant cushions that were changed out regularly.
-She sent her workers out of the room and replaced them with furniture and colorful curtains that completely hid the stone walls.
+Bombi was never willing to suffer for Chagrinn’s plan, so risks were taken as they were revealed.
+She had a carpenter and a machinist disassemble the back of her throne to add the reclining mechanism and outfit it with giant cushions changed out regularly.
+She sent her workers out and replaced them with furniture and colorful curtains that completely hid the stone walls.

-When her days were done she risked leaving the chair and found it didn’t disturb her authority as long as none of her underlings saw her off it.
-She was free to bathe and move about the room in the cover of darkness.
+When her days were done she risked leaving the chair and found it didn’t disturb her authority as long as none of her underlings saw her off it, leaving her free to bathe and move about the room in cover of darkness.
 She wished she had tried it sooner, for the entirety of the first month had been spent in the chair.
 She’d stood in its seat, held its back, and exercised on it in the mornings, doing squats until some of the pain of sleeping in it passed.

-The sedentary life was not without its consequences.
+Sedentary life was not without consequence.
 With so much time spent in one room, and so many underlings ready to bring her something from the kitchen’s stores at the drop of her steel staff, Bombi had put on a good deal of weight.
 Her hips were nearly as wide as the throne itself; her plump cheeks were high enough to hold up her glasses without the help of her ears.
 Her shoulders were soft and sloped, completely hiding the muscle that used to characterize her upper arms.